Modder discovers hidden secret within ‘Mortal Kombat 11’

 — Ed Boon (@noobde) November 24, 2020

-The YouTuber, known as TheThiny, released a video which detailed his discovery, including how to solve the mystery and what the rewards hold.
+The YouTuber, known as TheThiny, has released a video which details his discovery, including how to solve the mystery and what the rewards hold.
 TheThiny created a mod that caused the meteor to spawn (outside of modding, the meteor appears ten minutes past every hour, every two hours), and used that opportunity to test out a variety of button combinations.

 After trial and error, they discovered the code left, up, left, right, left, up, up was the solution.
 Once input, a new tower spawns for players to undertake which requires 250,000 Koins, 500 Hearts and 2500 Souls to enter.